Contact Lenses

 If you're new to contact lenses, your first step is to see an eye doctor.
 In the United States, contact lenses are a prescription item, just like pharmaceuticals.
 They must be prescribed and properly fitted by an eye care professional (ECP).
 Your ECP will evaluate your visual needs, your eye structure, and your tears to help determine the best type of lens for you.

-The many types of contact lenses currently available can be grouped in various ways according to:
+The many types of contact lenses currently available:

 - What they're made of